This guidance document was originally released on April 18, 2020. The guidance was updated on March 18, 2021 to:

-Your employer must take feasible actions to protect you from harm while at work.
-Often employers can make work changes to assist in protecting you from contagious diseases like COVID-19, while at work.
+Your employer must take actions to protect you from workplace hazards, including making changes in the workplace to prevent the spread of contagious diseases like COVID-19.
 Learn what actions you and your employer can take to help you stay healthy.

 What is COVID-19?

 What Should I Do if I Feel Sick?

 If you have come in close contact with a person with COVID-19, you should:

 If you have trouble breathing, seek medical care right away.
 Make sure to call before you go see your doctor.
 Describe your symptoms over the phone.

 If you have a medical emergency, call 911 and tell them about your symptoms.
 You should get emergency care right away if you have trouble breathing, pain or pressure in your chest, confusion, blue lips or face, or cannot wake up or stay awake.

 How to Stay Healthy at Work (Face Coverings and Physical Distancing):